 Stansted has announced plans for a new £130 million arrivals building to significantly improve the passenger experience.
-Originally, due for completion in 2020, the planned upgrade has been placed on hold because of the pandemic.
 The building is the latest phase in the multi-million pound transformation programme by MAG to support future growth at the airport and attract new passengers and airlines.